voidl00p/markupdown/README.md

 # markupdown

 markupdown is a dead-simple static site generator toolkit.
 Most static site generators do too much; they're complicated.
 I wanted something dead simple to manage my blog.
 So I built markupdown.

-markupdown is simply a collection of modules that transform and render markdown, JS, CSS, HTML, images, and Liquid templates.
+markupdown is simply a collection of modules that transform files (markdown, JS, CSS, HTML, images, and Liquid templates).
 You write a `build.py` file that calls the modules you want and run it.
 That's it!

 Here's what a `build.py` file looks like:

 ```python
 #!/usr/bin/env python3
 from markupdown import *